Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Use Variables Instead of Manual Placeholders

-Use double curly braces for placeholders:
+Use double curly braces for variable placeholders:

 ESTIMATE FOR {{Client Company}}